VaidehaSathe/SoftwareEngineeringProject2025/README.md

 ## CLI

 For these to work, you need to be in the root folder.
 That is, in /SoftwareEngineeringProject2025.
 Not in /src/, not in /project_recommender/.
+The general command line structure is `python -m project_recommender.cli <command> <query>`.
 There are four commands: ```-process, -tokenize, recommend, -all```

 **-process**